Tudor0404/easythread/docs/pages/technical_solution.rst

                 expandShapes: true,
             });

-            // add item to new layer, so that the layer can be centered by itself let l = new Paper.Layer();
+            // add item to new layer, so that the layer can be centred by itself let l = new Paper.Layer();
             l.addChild(item);